 We hope that our customers will appreciate the value of handmade items and will contribute to keeping this, what can sometimes feel like a dying tradition, alive!

 Q. Do you make everything yourself?

-A. The corrugated cardboard boxes of the Canal House and Mini Rooms are cut from our designs using CAD/CAM (outsourced to a corrugated cardboard box manufacturer in Melbourne).
-The cutting of the plywood used to make the furniture pieces is out-sourced to a Melbourne-based laser cutting and design company, the designs of which are again our own.
-We have our own a vinyl cutter.
+A. The plywood boxes and furniture piecesof the Canal House are cut from our designs using CAD/CAM (outsourced to a manufacturer in Melbourne).
+The designs are again our own.
 All other aspects of production happen by hand!
 Even the printed fabric designs are our own – currently printed in the US but hopefully here in Melbourne some time soon.